 History of the Office

-Toward these ends, the Chief Diversity and Inclusion Officer, supported by the Diversity and Inclusion Committee, serves as a resource to all members of the campus community seeking to implement strategic plans that advance institutional diversity goals (see Institutional Diversity Indicators).
-In addition, the Office houses a number of educational resources for understanding diversity in the context of higher education, which can be accessed by appointment.
+Toward these ends, the OIDI, supported by the PDIAAC and the Center for Diversity and Inclusion serves as a resource to all members of the campus community seeking to implement strategic plans that advance institutional diversity goals (see Institutional Diversity Indicators).
+In addition, the OIDI houses a number of educational resources for understanding diversity in the context of higher education, which can be accessed by appointment.